 At the end of Year 11, students can make changes to their selected programs.
-However, they need to seek advice and approval from the VCE Administrator, relevant subject teachers and parents before changes are made.
+However, they need to seek advice and approval from the Year 11 and 12 Teaching and Learning Coordinator or Year 11 and 12 Coordinator, and relevant subject teachers and parents before changes are made.